neuripsInParis/neurips2024paris/index.md

 A first version of the schedule is available <a href="docs/assets/Schedule_2024.pdf"> here</a>.
 Two poster sessions are planned, the detailed planning is available <a href="docs/assets/planning_posters_2024.pdf"> here</a>.

 ### Scientific presentations
-The presentations are divided into 6 thematic sessions.
+The presentations are divided into 6 thematic sessions, details are gathered <a href="docs/assets/Schedule_Talks.pdf"> here</a>.
 #### Day 1 : 04.12.2024

 | **Time** | **Description** |